oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

     -   If the reserved I/O value is deflated, it will not exeed the quota, the operation can always succeed.
     -   If the reserved I/O value is inflated and will not exeed the quota, the operation can succeed.
 However, the operation will fail if the sum of new value and others vDisks minimum reserved I/O value exeeds the quota.

 The vDisk should also have a io bandwidth limit and this value is adjusted based on actual badwidth usage in order to ensure the bandwidth are reserved for each vDisk.
+The detail will be explained in Section Automatic per-device tuning for I/O bandwidth limit.

 As in the quota design, quota object parameters modifications can result in exceeding the resource limitations: